bjornjohansen/imageLightbox/readme.txt

 == Description ==

-This is a WordPressified version of the excellent, lightweight (for real!) imageLightbox.js (MIT-licensed) by By Osvaldas Valutis (http://osvaldas.info/image-lightbox-responsive-touch-friendly)
+This is a WordPressified version of the excellent, lightweight (for real!) imageLightbox.js (MIT-licensed) by Osvaldas Valutis (http://osvaldas.info/image-lightbox-responsive-touch-friendly)

 This is his introduction to the lightbox:
 "As for the image lightboxes, I have always lacked simplicity for them.
 I mean not only the visual design, but the overall experience: from implementation to UX.
 All due respect, but I have never liked any of these light-fancy-face-boxes.
 They all were solving problems that just don't exist: lots of unwanted features by default, total mess in markup, no native behavior for touch screens.
 I was working on a project and needed an image lightbox that solves these problems.
 I needed a lightbox only for images, not video, text, and iframes at once.
 I made ImageLightbox.js."